verityj/verityj.github.io/_posts/2023-06-12-extensions.md

 title: Remove leftover system extensions
 ---

 I ended up with a left over ghost system extension that cannot be removed by any of the usual methods (`sudo rm -rf`).
+Here is a way around that so we are not left with things in the system that we don't need.

-I could see it running with the following command (titles removed below for simplicity):
+I could see the running system extensions with the following command (titles removed below for simplicity).
+The first one on the list is what I am trying to remove and clean out.
 ```
 $ systemextensionsctl list
 3 extension(s)